syncfusion-content/javascript-docs/js/DatePicker/Concepts-and-Features/Week-end-and-Special-dates-highlight.md

   **[JavaScript]**

-// Add the code to get the highlighted week end and special dates
+// Adds the code to get the highlighted week end and special dates

 <script type="text/javascript">
         $(function () {